2017 Entries are closed.

 Nominate Yourself or Your Team

-- Fill out the online entry form and submit the following by the TBA 2017 Deadline.
-Note: Be prepared to upload the two-page overview and short bio submittals outlined below into the form in PDF format.
+- Fill out the online entry form and submit the following by Sunday, September 17, 2017 at 11:59 pm Pacific Note: Be prepared to upload the two-page overview and short bio submittals outlined below into the form in PDF format.

 - Submit a two-page overview of your project or research (not to exceed 1,000 words) summarizing how it relates to the selection criteria and what world challenge it seeks to solve sustainably.
 You may include one additional page of figures for a total proposal length of 3 pages.
 Please name your file with your last name followed by the word "Proposal" as a PDF i.e. Smith_Proposal.pdf

 - Submit a one paragraph short bio.
 If you are part of a team, you must submit a document containing one paragraph bios for each team member.
 Please name your file with your last name followed by the word "Bio" as a PDF i.e. Smith_Bio.pdf